Emerging Economies Will Hold Increasing Amounts of Global Economic Power by 2050

-- Consequently, six of the seven largest economies in the world are projected to be emerging economies.
+- Six of the seven largest economies in the world are projected to be emerging economies.
 In 2050, the global economy will be led by China, with India in second place, followed by Indonesia in fourth place.

-This growth is expected to be primarily driven by emerging market and developing nations, with the Emerging-Seven (E7) economies of Brazil, China, India, Indonesia, Mexico, Russia and Turkey growing at an annual average rate of almost 3.5% during the next 34 years, compared with an annual average growth rate of 1.6% for the advanced G7 nations of Canada, France, Germany, Italy, Japan, the United Kingdom and the U.S.
+This growth is expected to be primarily driven by emerging market and developing nations, with the Emerging-Seven (E7) economies of Brazil, China, India, Indonesia, Mexico, Russia, and Turkey growing at an annual average rate of almost 3.5% during the next 34 years, compared with an annual average growth rate of 1.6% for the G7 countries of Canada, France, Germany, Italy, Japan, the United Kingdom, and the U.S.

-A continued change in international economic power away from recognized advanced economies, particularly those towards emerging economies in Asia and elsewhere, will be observed.
-The E7 could contain nearly 50% of planet Gross domestic product by 2050, although the G7’s share declines to only just over 20%.
+A continued shift will be observed in international economic power away from high-income advanced economies towards emerging economies in Asia and elsewhere.
+The E7 could account for nearly 50% of the globe’s gross domestic product by 2050, while the G7’s share of global GDP declines to just over 20%.

-In reality, China has already overtaken the US to become the world’s largest economy in purchasing power parity (PPP) terms, while India now stands in 3rd place and is projected to overtake the US by 2050 in PPP terms.
-By 2050, France will not be among the planet’ss ten largest economies on this basis, with the United Kingdom falling to 10th place, while Indonesia could climb to 4th place by 2050.
-Half of the seven largest economies in the world might be today’s emerging economies in PPP terms.
+China has already overtaken the U.S. to become the world’s largest economy in purchasing power parity (PPP) terms, while India currently stands in third place and is projected to overtake the U.S. by 2050.
+In terms of PPP, the United Kingdom is projected to. fall to tenth place, France is forecasted to fall out of the top ten, and Indonesia could climb to fourth place by 2050

 While looking at Gross domestic product measured at market exchange rates (MERs), one doesn’t see quite such a radical shift in international economic power, representing the lower average price levels in emerging economies.

-Nigeria has the potential to be the quickest growing significant African economies and may move up the Gross domestic product rankings from place to 14th from 2050.
-However, Nigeria will only realize this possible if it could expand its economy away from oil and strengthen its institutions and infrastructure.
+Nigeria has the potential to be the fastest growing major African economy, and could potentially increase its national gross domestic product ranking from place to fourteenth by 2050.
+However, Nigeria will only realize this possibility if it can diversify its economy away from oil and strengthen its democratic institutions and national infrastructure.

-Poland and Colombia exhibit great potential and are projected to be the quickest growing large economies in their respective regions, Latin America and the EU.
-Many emerging economies will be supported by a relatively rapidly growing populations, boosting domestic demand and also the size of the workforce.
+Poland and Colombia exhibit great potential and are projected to be the quickest growing large economies in their respective regions; Latin America and the E.U.
+Many emerging economies will be supported by a relatively rapidly growing populations, boosting domestic demand and the size of the workforce.

-This may, however, have complemented by investments in education and a vast improvement in macroeconomic principles to ensure there are enough jobs for a growing number of young individuals in these countries.
-Today’s advanced economies will continue to have higher average incomes, but by 2050, developing countries must make progress in eliminating this gap.
-With a possible exception of Italy, each of the G7 will continue to sit over the E7 based on rankings of gross domestic product per capita in 2050.
-China is set to achieve top ranks by 2050, while India remains near the bottom.
+Today’s advanced economies will continue to have higher average incomes, but developing countries will likely make progress towards eliminating that gap.
+With the possible exception of Italy, each of the G7 will rank above the E7 states in 2050, based on rankings of projected gross domestic product per capita.